-“How can we enhance our conversion funnel to maximize new subscriptions”🤷♂️
+“How can we optimize our conversion funnel to increase conversion rates?”🤷♂️

-We’ve heard this sentence so many times from our clients.
+We’ve heard this sentence so many times from clients.

-Even if content remains (by far) the most important topic, the user journey complexity, the amount of requested information, the lack of payment methods are as many hindrances to turning readers into subscribers.
+Even if content remains (by far) the most important factor influencing conversions, the user journey complexity, amount of information required, payment methods offered and more, still have a huge role to play.

-- How should I present offers to users?
+- How should I present subscription offers to users?